Nuclear suppression from coherent $J/\psi$ photoproduction at the Large Hadron Collider: Nuclear suppression factor for coherent photoproduction on nuclei

-The resulting $S_{Pb}(x)$ as a function of $x$ is illustrated in Fig.~\ref{fig:Fit_final}, where we show the fit to the Run 1 and LHCb Run 2 data (upper panel) and the fit to all the data in Table~\ref{table:data} (lower panel).
-The shaded bands represent the uncertainties of the respective fits.
-Also, we show the values of $S_{Pb}(x=0.00112)$ extracted from the Run 1 ALICE data at $y=0$ [filled circle with the corresponding error, see Eq.~(\ref{eq:S_Pb_2})] and $S_{Pb}(x=0.042)$ determined using the fixed-target Fermilab data [open square with the corresponding uncertainty, see Eq.~(\ref{eq:S_Pb_Fermilab}) and the discussion below].
+The resulting $S_{Pb}(x)$ as a function of $x$ is shown in Fig.~\ref{fig:Fit_final}; the shaded band represents the uncertainty of the fit.
+Also, we show the values of $S_{Pb}(x=0.00112)$ and $S_{Pb}(x=6.17 \times 10^{-4})$ extracted from the Run 1 and Run 2 ALICE data at $y=0$, see Eq.~(\ref{eq:S_Pb_2}), and $S_{Pb}(x=0.042)$ determined using the fixed-target Fermilab data [open square with the corresponding uncertainty, see Eq.~(\ref{eq:S_Pb_Fermilab}) and the discussion below].

 Several features of the obtained results are noteworthy.
-First, all the fits favor either weakly decreasing or flat $S_{Pb}(x)$ for $x \leq 0.001$.
-It agrees with the small-$x$ behavior of the $g_A(x,\mu^2)/[A g_p(x,\mu^2)]$ ratio of the nuclear and proton gluon distributions assumed in the EPS09~\cite{Eskola:2009uj} and EPPS16~\cite{Eskola:2016oht} nPDFs and is consistent within uncertainties with predictions of the leading twist model of nuclear shadowing~\cite{Frankfurt:2011cs}; see also the discussion in Sec.~\ref{sec:npdfs}.
-Note that while the fit in the upper panel of Fig.~\ref{fig:Fit_final} favors $S_{Pb}(x)$ slightly decreasing with a decrease of $x$ for $x \leq 0.001$, the lower panel fit corresponds to a flat $S_{Pb}(x)$ for $x \leq 0.001$.
-This is a consequence of the fact that the Run 2 LHCb data points lie systematically lower than the Run 2 ALICE points, which moreover have smaller experimental errors, see Table~\ref{table:data} and Fig.~\ref{fig:Sigma_pb208_2020}.
-Second, the use of the Runs 1 and 2 data allowed us to obtain $S_{Pb}(x)$ with a reasonable accuracy in a wide range of $x$.
-For instance, $S_{Pb}(x)$ is determined with 10\% error up to $x=0.01-0.04$, with $10-15$\% error down to $x=5 \times 10^{-4}$ and $20-30$\% error down to $x=10^{-4}$ [when the range of percentage values is given, the larger (smaller) value refers to the upper (lower) panel].
-Note that the use of the Run 2 ALICE data in the fit leads to smaller uncertainties, which, however, comes with a price of the noticeably higher value of $\chi^2$.
+First, the fit favors a flat behavior of $S_{Pb}(x) \approx 0.6$ for $x \leq 0.001$.
+However, within significant uncertainties at small $x$, a slow decrease of $S_{Pb}(x)$ in the small-$x$ limit is also not excluded.
+This agrees with the small-$x$ behavior of the $g_A(x,\mu^2)/[A g_p(x,\mu^2)]$ ratio of the nuclear and proton gluon distributions assumed in the EPS09~\cite{Eskola:2009uj}, EPPS16~\cite{Eskola:2016oht}, and nCTEQ15~\cite{Kovarik:2015cma} nPDFs and is consistent within uncertainties with predictions of the leading twist model of nuclear shadowing~\cite{Frankfurt:2011cs}; see also the discussion in Sec.~\ref{sec:npdfs}.
+Second, the use of the Run 1 and 2 data allowed us to determine $S_{Pb}(x)$ with a reasonable precision in a wide range of $x$.
+In particular, in the small-$x$ region $x < 10^{-3}$, $S_{Pb}(x)$ is determined with approximately a $5$\% accuracy at $x=6 \times 10^{-4} - 10^{-3}$ and a $25$\% accuracy at $x=10^{-4}$.
+At large $x$, $S_{Pb}(x)$ is constrained to better than 10\% precision up to $x=0.04$.